Vi-Sri/vi-sri.github.io/index.md

 Please follow the contribution guidelines to contribute to this.
 Although its a personal blog, i would want this to be a collaborative effort.
 You can add your credits to the active contributors list at the end of the pages you contribute to.

-#### Collaborations

-Reach out to me on srinivasvishal7@gmail.com for research collaborations on Computer Vision and Machine learning.